Jerry Siegel: Postwar career (1946–1959)

-Return to DC (1959–1965)
+Return to DC and lawsuits (1959–1975)

 Siegel returned to DC Comics in 1959 at the prompting of his second wife.
-Although he did write some Superman stories, he no longer had any creative control, but instead answered to the direction of his editor.
+Although he did write some Superman stories, he no longer had any creative control, but instead answered to the direction of the editor Mort Weisinger.
 During this time, he wrote extensively about the team the Legion of Super-Heroes, adding many enduring characters to its cast.
 Siegel's contributions during this time are difficult to determine because DC Comics did not generally give creator bylines.
-His last work for DC was a short story included in Superman's Pal Jimmy Olsen #89 (December 1965).
+His last work for DC was the lead story in Adventure Comics #341 (February 1966).
 DC Comics ceased giving him work in 1966, when the company learned Siegel and Shuster were planning a second lawsuit to reclaim the copyright to Superman.
 He lost that lawsuit.

 Siegel again fell into hard financial times after this second dismissal, as he was unable to find regular writing work.
+For a period of seven years, he worked as a typist in the mailroom for the Los Angeles Public Utilities Commission, later telling an employee newsletter "[w]ith all the troubles and prolonged litigation I have had over, I just wanted to hide out."
 In 1975, upon hearing that Warner Bros. was producing a Superman film, Siegel alerted the press to his condition.
-In response, Warner Bros, agreed to give Siegel and Shuster a lifetime stipend of $20,000 a year, later increased to $30,000, in exchange for never again contesting ownership of the copyright to Superman.
+In response, Warner Bros, agreed to give Siegel and Shuster a lifetime stipend of $20,000 a year (later increased to $30,000) in exchange for not contesting ownership of the copyright to Superman.

 Amalgamated Press

-After leaving DC Comics, Siegel wrote The Spider for the British comic Lion, published by Amalgamated Press.
+After leaving DC Comics, Siegel wrote The Spider for the British comic Lion, published by Fleetway Publications.
+His episodes were published from January 1966 to February 1969.